 Sarah Bush Dance Project (SBDP) formed under the artistic vision of Sarah Bush in 2007 to promote innovative artistry, community interaction, and feminist ideals through the creation and presentation of multimedia dance.
 SBDP creates dance that reminds audiences of the power and compassion in ourselves and others, bolstering a resilient hope for humanity.

-SBDP also has a full calendar of community activism performances and workshops.
-In 2017, SBDP created, taught, and performed the Wonder Flashmob dance in honor of International Women’s Day and led two free, outdoor, all-ages This Land workshops through the East Bay Regional Park Department “Multicultural Wellness” Programs.
+SBDP also has a full calendar of community performances and workshops.
 SBDP is currently a company in residence at the Berkeley Art Center, using interactive performances to facilitate art appreciation.
+In 2017, SBDP created, taught, and performed the Wonder Flashmob dance in honor of International Women’s Day and led two free, outdoor, all-ages This Land workshops through the East Bay Regional Parks District “Multicultural Wellness” Programs.
+In 2106 SBDP offered 3 different free outdoor site-specific This Land Oakland dance performances, as well as participating in and providing free performances or workshops for Dance Anywhere, Bay Area Dance Week, and Oakland Dance Festival.
+Plans for the upcoming year include a series of free-to-the-public performances of duets celebrating Oakland LGBT history.

 “Homeward is an intriguing, heartfelt look at human connections and the ways people feel at home; it left the audience thinking about its own versions of home long after they left the studio.